-The beach is a 4-minute walk from Villa Roca and the Pagoda Garden along with a private-path.
+The beach is a 4-minute walk from Villa Roca and the Pagoda Garden along a private-path.
 One of the most famous beaches on the island, steeped in beach history, home to the worlds most luxurious super-yachts that come and go the occupants of which frequents the beach restaurants.
-Benirras is the only bay on the island to be designated a nature reserve therefore not a single hotel in site.
+Benirras is the only bay on the island to be designated a nature reserve therefore not a single hotel in sight.

 The strict local planning laws ensure that no unsightly hotels or resorts are built in this area of outstanding natural beauty.
 Villa Roca and the Pagoda Garden and the owners Villa Nova are among the less than a dozen villas in this unspoiled nature harbour.

 A well-kept secret by the locals, the wide curved beach is of soft sand that gently slopes into the sea.
 The sheltered natural harbour is a popular anchoring spot for private yachts and motorboats, who often gather there to enjoy the romantic sundown.
 Good for snorkellers.
 Size: 160 metres long, 40 metres wide.
 Naked bathing to one side of the beach.